hasithaa/fork-module-ballerina-workflow/docs/patterns/error-compensation.md

 ## When to Use

-- The workflow makes changes across multiple independent services or data stores (e.g., debit account → credit account, reserve inventory → charge card).
+- The workflow makes changes across multiple independent services or data stores (e.g., debit account → credit account, reserve inventory → release inventory).
 - A single database transaction cannot span all the steps.
 - Rolling back to a consistent state is preferable to leaving partial changes in place.
 - Each step that commits work has a defined undo operation.